akleszcz/web-dev-fun/section_8_js_iterators/notes/iterators.md

  An object implements the iterator protocol, if:
  - it has a method called `next`, which:
    - takes zero or one argument (check [here](#note-passing-a-value-to-the-next-method) for more details),
-   - returns an object with at least the following two properties:
+   - returns an object with the following properties:
-     - `done` - a Boolean value, set to `false` if and only if the iterator has completed its sequence;
+     - `done` - has the value `false` if the iterator was able to produce the next value in the sequence - this is equivalent to not specifying the `done` property altogether ([source](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterator_protocol))
      - `value` - the next appropriate value, if the iterator hasn't completed its sequence.
 Return value for the iterator otherwise (see the example below).

 ## Example iterator